vele616/monorepo/packages/jobboard/website/content/jobs/senior-visual-designer-current-job-openings-at-magic-leap-inc--fFjvF.md

 featured: 20
 ---

-We are seeking a Senior Visual Designer to join the Solutions Design team in building our next generation of augmented reality enterprise applications.​ Our work will influence the future of how business gets done—amplifying human ability with our wearable technology.
+We are seeking a Senior Visual Designer to join the Solutions Design team in building our next generation of augmented reality enterprise applications.
+Our work will influence the future of how business gets done—amplifying human ability with our wearable technology.
 You will translate our brand into 2D & 3D design across multiple platforms, including mixed reality, web, and mobile.
 You will work closely with our team of designers, prototypers, developers and researchers to define, build, and iterate design solutions — setting the bar for beautiful and thoughtful spatial experiences.
 Candidates should have 7+ years relevant professional experience and be excited to solve next-generation design problems beyond existing computing paradigms.

 ## Responsibilities: